Kirann260/riscv-contributions/README.md

 ---

 ##  Goal
-To contribute consistently to the RISC-V open-source community and improve my chances of selection in the LFX RISC-V Mentorship.
+To contribute consistently to the RISC-V open-source community and improve my skills.